-Lee Chong Wei teaches Lin Dan to speak Malay, charming online users in viral TikTok clip (Video)
+Lee Chong Wei teaches Lin Dan to speak Malay, charming online users in viral TikTok clip (VIDEO)

 KUALA LUMPUR (June 6): Former world badminton champion Datuk Lee Chong Wei taught former rival Lin Dan of China how to speak Malay in a humorous TikTok video.

+@leechongweiofficial Pernahkah anda dengar Lin Dan berbahasa Melayu?
+Have you ever wondered how Lin Dan sounded speaking Malay?
+Saksikan short video ni.
+Hebat jgak mamat ni..
+Again , thank you Lin Dan bro, for being accommodative yet again. #leechongwei #lindan ♬ original sound – Lee Chong Wei Official

-The video features Lee teaching Lin how to say “Apa khabar?”
-(How are you?), “Terima Kasih” (thank you), and “Aku cinta kamu” (I love you) in the national language.
+The video features Lee teaching Lin how to say ‘How are you?’
+‘Thank you’ and ‘I love you’ in the national language.

 “Again, thank you Lin Dan bro, for being accommodative yet again,” Lee wrote after praising Lin’s newfound Malay speaking skills.